How to Make the Classic French Napoleon Dessert

-- Whip the heavy cream until medium peaks form.
+- Using an electric mixer, whip the heavy cream until medium peaks form.

 - Remove the cooled pastry cream from the refrigerator and add to the whipped cream.
 Beat on medium speed with an electric mixer to combine, about 1 minute.

-- Dust the tops of each Napoleon with a thick layer of powdered sugar.
+- Dust the tops of each Napoleon with a thick layer of powdered sugar right before serving.

 - Slice each Napoleon into 6 slices, using a serrated knife. *TIP: Hold on to the sides of each pastry layer as you slice through it, sawing gently with the knife, allowing the knife to do the work of cutting through the fragile layers of pastry without pressing down too hard.